Medically reviewed on April 3, 2018

 Some people have thoughts about suicide while taking seizure medicine.
 Stay alert to changes in your mood or symptoms.
 Report any new or worsening symptoms to your doctor.

-Do not stop taking carbamazepine without asking your doctor first, even if you feel fine.
+Do not stop taking Epitol without asking your doctor first, even if you feel fine.

 Before taking this medicine